flowjs/flow.js/README.md

 JQuery and node.js backend demo https://github.com/flowjs/flow.js/tree/master/samples/Node.js

 ## How can I install it?

+Download a latest build.zip from https://github.com/flowjs/flow.js/releases
+it contains development and minified production files.

-use bower:
+or use bower:

         bower install flow.js#~2
-use cdn, look for available packages at http://www.jsdelivr.com/#!flow.js

 or use git clone

         git clone https://github.com/flowjs/flow.js

+or use cdn, look for available packages at http://www.jsdelivr.com/#!flow,

 ## How can I use it?